jc0128/fetch-rewards-analysis/README.md

 ## Data Transformation (Converting .json files to .csv)
 Looking through the json files, there are nested fields within the tables that need to be unnested or cleaned and converted to a format that is readible into a database.

 I created a jupyter notebook python file: [to_csv.ipynb](./to_csv.ipynb) to clean and normalize these json files provided.
 I normalize the json files individually and export them to a .csv files. *(Note: you will need to comment out lines and put your file path to read in json files)*

+After reviewing the unstructured json files.
+I discovered there is a nested table in the receipts.json file that can be extracted separately into another table by itself from the *rewards_receipt_item_list field*.